boolean-uk/js-fundamentals-functions-1/README.md

 ## Learning Objectives

-- Call functions to run the code in them and get their `return` value as a result
+- Call functions to run the code in them and get the `return` value as a result
 - Create functions that take a single parameter
 - Create functions that take multiple parameters

 ## Introduction

-In this exercise you will call some predefined functions and then create your own functions that must return a defined value based on the parameters supplied to the function
+In this exercise you will first call some predefined functions and then create your own functions that must `return` a value based on the function requirements and the parameters supplied to the function

 ## Setup

 - Fork this repository and clone your forked version to your machine
 - Install dependencies by running the command below while in the project's root directory:

     `npm ci`

 ## Instructions